 In the early evening we will arrive in the Sicilian capital Palermo, where we will be based for four nights.
-(Overnight Palermo) B
+Tonight's dinner will be at a local trattoria.
+(Overnight Palermo) BD

-Day 7: Thursday 20 October, Palermo
+Day 7: Thursday 19 October, Palermo

-- Church San Francesco d'Assisi
+- Church of St Francis of Assisi

-- Oratorio San Lorenzo
+- San Lorenzo Oratory

-- Church Santa Cita
+- The Palermo of Giuseppe Tomasi di Lampedusa's novel, The Leopard: Private tour of the Palazzo Gangi, by special appointment

-- Private lunch and tour of Palazzo Alliata di Pietratagliata, by special appointment
+- S. Cita Oratory

 - Museo Archeologico Regionale 'Antonino Salinas'